projectacrn/acrn-hypervisor/doc/user-guides/kernel-parameters.rst

   Some other examples:

-  * i915.domain_plane_owners=0x022211110000 - SOS (0x0) owns planes on pipe A;
+  * i915.domain_plane_owners=0x022211110000 - Service VM (0x0) owns planes on pipe A;
-    UOS #1 (0x1) owns all planes on pipe B; and UOS #2 (0x2) owns all planes on pipe C (since, in the representation in :numref:`i915-planes-pipes` above, there are only 3 planes attached to pipe C).
+    User VM #1 (0x1) owns all planes on pipe B; and User VM #2 (0x2) owns all planes on pipe C (since, in the representation in :numref:`i915-planes-pipes` above, there are only 3 planes attached to pipe C).

-  * i915.domain_plane_owners=0x000001110000 - SOS owns all planes on pipe A and pipe C; UOS #1 owns plane 1, 2 and 3 on pipe B. Plane 4 on pipe B is owned by the SOS so that if it wants to display notice message, it can display on top of the UOS.
+  * i915.domain_plane_owners=0x000001110000 - Service VM owns all planes on pipe A and pipe C; User VM #1 owns plane 1, 2 and 3 on pipe B. Plane 4 on pipe B is owned by the Service VM so that if it wants to display notice message, it can display on top of the User VM.

 * i915.avail_planes_per_pipe